lkbrennan/OOP_Assignment1/README.md

 4)A Radar(Top Right of the Screen)

 	The radar lets the user pick a designated spot on the screen and send it to other users as a spot of importance

 5)Vision(Center of the Screen)

-	The vision lens is useful for showing the user the direct point in front of them and focusing on it
+	The vision lens focuses on a point the user is interested in(mouseX,mouseY)